8 Great Benefits of Project-Based Learning

 Cross-Discipline by Design

 Project-based learning combines ideas and skills from different disciplines.
 Content is not taught in isolation; students engage in robust experiences that help them explore how a variety of disciplines work together, similar to how “learning” happens in the real world.
-For example, the fourth grade Entrepreneurship PBL incorporates language arts, math, and social studies as students work to design and advertise their own business venture.
+For example, the fourth grade Entrepreneurship PBL incorporates language arts, math, and social studies as students work to design and advertise their own business ventures.

 Project-based learning is an opportunity for students to critique and revise their approach when they encounter obstacles.
 As they continue to actively explore a real-world problem, they acquire a deeper knowledge that requires further inquiry — they have to keep going.